 A common area for plaques is on the scalp.
 A plaque forms a thick scale over an area of red, thickened skin.
 These scales flake off and look like dandruff.
 A good day with plaque psoriasis is when you have fewer scales.
 You feel more confident when the flakes do not cover your clothing.2

 “A ‘good’ day with psoriasis is a day where white flakes aren’t too visible on any shirts I’m wearing.”

 “No one offers to dust my shoulders.”

-Starting a biologic
+Starting a biologic with psoriasis

 Biologics are newer treatments for psoriasis.
 They attack specific parts of the immune system.
 Several of you shared the difference this treatment makes.
 Biologics cleared up your plaques.
 You no longer itch.
 You enjoy more good days!3

 “Every day was a bad day until I started a biologic.
 It has changed my life in so many ways.”

 “I’m taking Humira, and the majority of the psoriasis has cleared.”

 You shared other benchmarks of a good day as well.
 Feeling more energetic, enjoying the water, and not saying “no” contribute.
 Good days mean more than how your symptoms feel.
 It is the freedom to enjoy activities unhampered by symptoms.

 “A late night swim with my pet duck in the hot springs under the Milky Way with a meteor shower.
 Being pain-free and clear skin due to the water composition: Best night ever!!”